5 Tips for Managing and Maintaining Your Construction Site and Equipment

 Effective asset management tools can also be linked with financial and HR functions.
 This allows purchase orders, invoicing information and contractor details to also be accessed through one central system.
 You can even store CPD (Continuing Professional Development) records and easily identify which workers are due for onboarding or refresher training.

-Summary: Things to Consider When Managing and Maintaining Your Site Equipment
+Summary: Factors to Consider When Managing and Maintaining Your Site Equipment

 On a construction site, things seldom go to plan one hundred per cent of the time.
 However, a strategy that places the health of construction assets at its core can help you to ensure that faults with equipment are kept at low risk.
 So, it’s worth considering the following: